cdfre/TypoGento/README.md

 1. Place the content of [`src/TYPO3`](https://github.com/witrin/TypoGento/tree/develop/src/TYPO3) into the TYPO3 root directory
 2. Activate the extension in `Admin Tools > Extension Manager`, update the database and setup the configuration
+3. Check the installation in `Admin Tools > Reports > Status Report`
-3. Setup the Magento role for the TYPO3 backend users in `Edit > Extended > Magento Role`
+4. Setup the Magento role for the TYPO3 backend users in `Edit > Extended > Magento Role`
-4. Add the scheduled task for clearing the Magento API cache in `Admin Tools > Scheduler`
+5. Add the scheduled task for clearing the Magento API cache in `Admin Tools > Scheduler`
-5. Check the installation in `Admin Tools > Reports > Status Report`
+6. Setup the TypoGento routing system

 ## Usage